 To determine if you are eligible, the U.S. Department of Education uses the Expected Family Contribution (EFC) number.
-The lower the EFC number, the more aid the student is eligible for.
-Your Institutional Student Information Record (ISIR) contains this number and will tell you if you are eligible.
+The student is eligible for more aid the lower the EFC number.

+Your Institutional Student Information Record (ISIR) contains this number and indicate if you are eligible.
 To be considered for Federal Pell Grant Eligibility, you must:

-- Fill out a Free Application for Federal Student Aid, - Meet all Department of Education eligibility requirements including but not limited to: - · Having financial need, - Having a high school diploma or a General Education Development (GED) Certificate. - Registering with the Selective Services, if required, - · Being a U.S. citizen or eligible non-citizen, - · Having a valid Social Security Number, - Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program, - Meet the standards of the Financial Aid Satisfactory Academic Progress Policy (FA SAP).
+- Fill out a Free Application for Federal Student Aid, - Meet all Department of Education eligibility requirements including but not limited to: - Having financial need, - Having a high school diploma or a General Education Development (GED) Certificate, - Registering with the Selective Services, if required, - · Being a U.S. citizen or eligible non-citizen, - Having a valid Social Security Number, - Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program, - Meet the standards of the Financial Aid Satisfactory Academic Progress Policy (FA SAP).